Business Startup CostsUpdated March 2026

 Share:XFLRWE

 Great Falls, MT is smaller city where a community-oriented economy where low overhead creates opportunities for small business owners.
 That economic DNA directly affects what you'll pay for start a hair salon, which comes at a significant discount compared to national averages, running 30% cheaper.
-With a median household income of $48K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $48K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Great Falls